cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 !!! warning
     Only users with `WRITE` permissions can add encrypted variables to a repository.

-An encrypted variable will be presented in a form like `ENCRYPTED[qwerty239abc]` which can be safely committed within `.cirrus.yml` file:
+An encrypted variable will be presented in a form like `ENCRYPTED[qwerty239abc]` which can be safely committed to `.cirrus.yml` file:

 ```yaml
 publish_task: